Application Information

 Contacting potential faculty advisors

 Applying to a doctoral program—particularly a program as broad as Earth and Planetary Sciences—is not the same as applying to professional schools with a fixed curriculum, like medical or law school, where applicants can be uniformly ranked and the top fraction admitted.
 Instead, admittance is dependent on an appropriate faculty mentor being available.
 With this in mind, reviewing the list of current faculty and identifying the most appropriate mentors for your proposed research is essential.
+You can also review our Projected Graduate Admissions by EPS Faculty (2026–2027) to see which faculty members are planning to admit students.
 At the same time, the interests of individual faculty both may be broader than you realize and can evolve through time, so you would not want to disqualify yourself inappropriately either.
 The best approach is to contact individual faculty prior to submitting your application in order to discuss your interests and the possibility of conducting research with them.
 Do not rely on faculty finding you strictly on the strength of a submitted application.
 Your interactions with faculty will also inform your understanding of our program and the expectations of different research groups.

 Supplemental Questions